 The same curriculum, including our current Recovery Curriculum, will be offered to any children on site and to those who are accessing remote education.
 This curriculum offer follows the same sequence of learning as outlined in our whole school long term plans (which can be viewed on the curriculum pages of this website).
 However, there may be some slight adaptations in some subjects to ensure lessons can be accessed with limited equipment at home.
 For example, PE, Design and Technology, Art and Science will be planned with this in mind, but still ensuring that key knowledge and progression of learning is in place.

-From 8th March, if your child needs to self-isolate due to COVID-19, please inform school immediately and we will notify your child’s class teacher.
+From September 2021, if your child needs to self-isolate as they have tested positive for COVID-19, please inform school immediately and we will notify your child’s class teacher.
 From the next school day, your child will be able to access remote education via their Google Classroom account.
-If there are full bubble/class closures due to COVID-19, some lessons will be offered as ‘live’ through Google Meet and a timetable will be shared via Google Classroom.

 Daily Learning Time